Gunmen take turns shooting man in NYC barbershop, police say

-NORWOOD, the Bronx — Two men took turns shooting up a barbershop in the Bronx on Friday, striking a man multiple times, police said.
+NORWOOD, NY — Two men took turns shooting up a barbershop in the Bronx on Friday, striking a man multiple times, police said.

 The 22-year-old victim was inside the barbershop on East Gun Hill Road, near Tryon Avenue in Norwood, when a masked man walked in and opened fire on the victim around 6:45 p.m., according to the NYPD.
 The suspect then passed the gun to another man, who also fired several shots at the victim, police said.